 It looks like young Ezra (and, to be fair, everybody else) missed a major policy change in Obama’s shift to the new, shorter (for individuals*), final version of the basic application for ObamaCare.** As it turns out, the issue (or at least one of the issues; gawd knows what other time bombs are buried in the thing) wasn’t only the length and complexity of the form, though that was and is bad enough; the issue is the actual content of the form.
 Here’s what I’m talking about.
 It’s right in plain sight.
 I’m using a screen dump of the new, shorter, finalized form from Ezra’s article:

 Here are the key passages as text for Figure 1:

-I’m signing this application , which means I’ve provided true answers to all the questions on this form to the best of my knowledge.
+I’m signing this application under penalty of perjury, which means I’ve provided true answers to all the questions on this form to the best of my knowledge.
 I know that I may be subject to penalties under federal law if I intentionally provide false or untrue information. …

 We need this information to check your eligibility for help paying for health coverage if you choose to apply.
-We’ll check your answers using information in our electronic databases and databases from the Internal Revenue Service (IRS), Social Security, the Department of Homeland Security, .
+We’ll check your answers using information in our electronic databases and databases from the Internal Revenue Service (IRS), Social Security, the Department of Homeland Security, and/or a consumer reporting agency.
 If the information doesn’t match, we may ask you to send us proof.

 Yes, Equifax (a “consumer reporting agency”) could be affecting your eligibility for ObamaCare (a Federal program).
 Now, this is a major policy change, or perhaps a policy determination.
 Here’s the equivalent language in the draft 26-page “Single Streamlined Application.”
 As you can see, the language had not then been finalized: